19hours/sg-statutes/Acts/International Interests in Aircraft Equipment Act.md

 “insolvency administrator” means —

-(a) in the case of proceedings in bankruptcy under Part VI of the Bankruptcy Act (Cap.
-20), the trustee of the bankrupt’s estate;
+(a) in the case of proceedings in bankruptcy under Part VI of the Bankruptcy Act, the trustee of the bankrupt’s estate;

-(b) in the case of winding up proceedings under Part X of the Companies Act (Cap.
-50), the liquidator or provisional liquidator; or
+(b) in the case of winding up proceedings under Part X of the Companies Act, the liquidator or provisional liquidator; or

 (c) in the case of judicial management proceedings under Part VIIIA of the Companies Act, the judicial manager;